ANG3L0/notes-bloggo/docs/travel journal/vienna_2024.md

 At the end, they kept pushing me for a 10% tip, to which I said no because there's already a 4.8 euro service charge per person.
 And in Europe, it is not customary to leave a percentage based tip.
 So nah.

 5/5.
 Except 4/5 because the weird tipping thing.

+## Day 3: The Wedding!

+Did breakfast, skipped gym, and went to go shopping.

+Witnessed Serena's friends buy some Hermes rings and bracelets.

+Went back home, changed, and hopped on a bus to the wedding.

+Arrived at 3PM after a 90+ minute bus ride, and the ceremony starts at...3PM.
+Many people had full bladders, so the ceremony was delayed until 3:10PM so people with bladder control issues (i.e. me) can empty them.

+Apertifs from roughly 4P-6P.
+There was salami with truffles which was really good.
+I drank quite a bit...of coffee.
+I also drank some free alcohol as well, but drinkwise it was probably:

+1. 1.5 schnapps
+2. 3 glasses wine
+3. 3 espressos (and 3 more in the morning, totaling 6)

+As I type this at 1AM after a long day, I am wide awake (I normally sleep at 9PM for comparison).

+Dinner from around 6P-8P.
+It was good.
+Highlights:

+* Steak
+* Risotto
+* Blueberry Macaroon -- nice and tart

+8P-9P was just chill and wedding cake cutting / socializing.
+The wedding cakes were actually 3 cakes/pies and were really good.
+I liked all 3 varieties they offered, in this order:

+1. Lemon meringue pie
+2. Coffee cake
+3. Chocolate mousse

+The tartness in the lemon meringue pie really comes through.
+None of that pussy ass American shit where they say it is a lemon meringue pie but it's just diabetes with a small hint of lemon.
+The sourness punches through and tastes strong and balances very nicely with the cream on the top of the pie.

+9PM was fireworks and first dance, and they danced twice as we demanded an encore.
+I loved the fireworks as it was super up-close.
+I haven't had fireworks this up close since I celebrated July 4th at a friend's place where his neighbors were illegally setting off fireworks (which also subsequently set off a bunch of car alarams).
+But to be fair, this is probably even closer -- the cannons were about 10 meters away.

+We all headed to the dance floor and danced at around 10PM.
+I'm a great improvisational dancer as I like feeling and moving to the beats, and I am generally uninhibited (even when sober).

+Headed home from the wedding venue, which is a castle, at around 11PM and then arrived back at hotel at around 12:00AM.

+## Day 4: Now I Know Why Arnold Left Austria

+For the first time ever in my travel journal, I don't have much to say about this day.
+We ate and walked around, but since it's Sunday, everything's closed.

+Nothing stands out today.

+And I guess that's Austria in general for me.
+The wedding-specific event stands out to me, but everything else is just OK.
+There's sausages, cheese, and ham for food.
+There's a limited selection for shopping.
+Some museums.

+Everything Austria has to offer, most other cities offer better versions.

+Most things here are just OK (5 to 6 out of 10), but nothing really stands out in Austria, specifically.
+Nothing's terrible here, except for the lack of air conditioning in most places.
+People here smoke a lot and there's a lot of body odor here.

+Unless you like eating charcuterie for the rest of your life, Austria is boring.

+Well, on to the next city.